CrayLabs/SmartSim/README.md

 --------
 # Cite

-Please use the following citation when referencing SmartSim, SmartRedis, or any SmartSim related work.
+Please use the following citation when referencing SmartSim, SmartRedis, or any SmartSim related work:

 Partee et al., “Using Machine Learning at Scale in HPC Simulations with SmartSim:
 An Application to Ocean Climate Modeling”, Journal of Computational Science, Volume 62, 2022, 101707, ISSN 1877-7503